Coronavirus: India reports 9,304 new COVID-19 cases; 260 deaths in the last 24 hours

 Defence Secretary tests positive for COVID-19

 According to data, India is the seventh worst-hit nation by the COVID-19 pandemic after the US, Brazil, Russia, the UK, Spain and Italy.
-India's tally had crossed the two-lakh mark on Tuesday night with nearly one lakh new cases having emerged in a span of 15 days.
+India's tally had crossed the two-lakh mark on Tuesday night with nearly one lakh new cases which emerged in a span of 15 days.

 On Wednesday, the Health Ministry said that the number of COVID-19 tests across the country has crossed the 40 lakh-mark, while the daily testing capacity has been ramped up to 1.4 lakh through 480 government and 208 private laboratories.